 Great presentation is half the marketing.

-While we take care of presenting our pitch, products, ads, and websites in the best manner possible, one thing of often missed out.
+While we take care of presenting our pitch, products, ads, and websites in the best manner possible, one thing of often missed out on.

-While working for various clients on their websites I found that although the sites look great and are fast and intuitive, the was they are displayed when shared on social media – is a notch-less than perfect.
+While working for various clients on their websites we found that although the sites look great and are fast and intuitive, the way they are displayed when shared on social media — is a notch-less than perfect.

 In most cases, it seems that the web-designing did not optimize the sites specifically for social media.

 Why is optimizing for social media sharing so important?

 Today everything is social.
 Whatever you do gets shared on social media — be it Facebook, Instagram, Pinterest, Twitter, LinkedIn, Quora — you name it.
 For most of the platforms, the user is scroll-happy.
 Most of the users will just scroll down and scan the images and like them — particularly for no apparent reason.
 As a business, you just have that fraction of ‘scan-time’ to woo the viewer and convert them to customers/clients.
 So what image, text, heading, and size gets shared on social media is super important.

 Visualize this.
 Suppose you are dealing with water purifiers and have posted an article about how you are following vivid protocols while installing purification systems.
 Great post.

 However, when the post is shared on social media — say Facebook, the image it picks up from your site is a person wearing PPE and a mask.
 Also, the heading gets snipped off.
 A casual scroller will presume the post to be related to some covid medicine or health service and won’t click on it.

 Now if you optimize the post and ask Facebook to show an image that shows a man wearing PPE installing a water purifier and with the heading ‘we follow COVID protocols while installing water purifier’.
 Chances are a casual surfer will notice it and relate it to water purifiers.